M7Tro/educationalProjects/chatApp/README.md

 Then you go back into server.js, import the app and server.
 You need to change app.listen to server.listen.
 That's it for now.

+After modifying the backend, we should also modify the frontend: all the requests are not working anymore after the backend was changed.

+Inside the Context folder, create SocketContext.jsx file.

+The goal is to create a state calle 'socket' with  a setSocket function to change it.

+The socket stores the connection.

+Also create a state called onlineUsers.

+Install a package into frontend called socket.io-client

+Add a useEffect hook that checks if there is a connected user with authUser.

+If yes, we establish a connection: const socket = io("http://localhost:3000", {...})

+io is a method we get from 'socket.io-client'

+You set the socket state to this connection: setSocket(socket);

+Add a cleanup function so that socket is closed when component is unmounted: return () => {socket.close()}

+If there is no authenticated user, we close the connection:
+    else { if(socket) {socket.close(); setSocket(null);} }

+I am now trying to  create a socket context.
+I tried to do it with zustand but I then found out that it would be easier to implement everything using the createContext from 'react' as in tutorial.
+For example, I am not sure how to integrate useEffect insize the zustand hook.
+It would imply using it locally inside the file that deconstructs the values from the hook.

+I installed the socket.io-client npm package into the frontend folder.

+socket.io-client is used for communication to the socket set up on the backend server.

+More specifically, we use the 'io' method from 'socket.io-client' to establish a connection.

+After adding the changes to backend and frontend, I am supposed to see the socket connection.
+That is how it is in the tutorial.

+For me, both backend and frotnend crashed.
+Gonna spend some time fixing it.
+For now I will comment all the frontend code in SocketContext and try to make the backend work.

+I get this error:  Cannot set headers after they are sent to the client

+I will try to add return statements for every response statement that I have to avoid this error.
+I also removed the next() statement from the middleware and added an else statement.

+NICE!

+Whe frontend doesn't show shit but now I at least see requests on the backend console.

+Somehow, it all seems to work: I see the messages from me and other users.
+And I can send new messages.

+I have deleted all the collections for users, conversations and messages to rewrite them for better testing.

+Now, I will get the SocketContext back.

+At this point, I expect to see a message that a connection was established on the backend console.
+But I don't see it.

+Trying to figure out why nothing happens, I noticed that nothing is stored in the local storage after I login.

+I am trying to debug useLogin but it is as if the code I add does not change anything.
+The console.log() statements that are definitiely supposed to work are not doing anything, while I keep getting output from statements that are no longer there.

+I deleted the useEffect part  of socketProvider inside SocketContext and it now works: "the local storage was reached."

+The problem then is in the socket shit.

+I rewrote the code using the tutorial.
+Now I get a different error: Access-Control-Allow-Origin.

+In the terminal, I get the http proxy error from vite.
+It means that website does not provide a proper response.

+I think I know why.
+Inside the set up of the server, I specified the cors object with origin as 'http://localhost:3000'.
+But I forgot that the frontend is run from port 5173.

+I have tried adding this to middleware in server.js:     res.header("Access-Control-Allow-Origin", "http://localhost:5173");

+I think I need to read more about CORS.
+Because I don't really understand how it works, yet this problem occurs quite often.

+CORS stands for cross origin resource sharing.
+It is a mechanism that allows a website on one url to request data from a different url.